humanchimp/stable/README.md

   })
 })
 ```
-This part is not implemented yet.
-But it's planned.
+~This part is not implemented yet.
+But it's planned.~ _Update_: This is implemented now!
 This is most likely how I will use this most of the time.

 ## why another test framework?